ovh/venom/executors/amqp/README.md

 # Venom - Executor AMQP

-Step to publish / subscribe to AMQP 1.0 compatible broker (currently implemented by QPID and ActiveMQ, among others)
+Step to publish / subscribe to an AMQP 1.0 compatible broker (currently implemented by QPID and ActiveMQ, among others)

 ## Input